danielwagener/docs/addons/intercom/Features.md

 ### Open Intercom with current Context

 For any matched contact in the Intercom panel you can jump to the respective Intercom contact with just a single click.
 Use the external link icon to load Intercom in a new tab with the selected contact.

+### Create Intercom User or Lead from Issue reporter

+If Intercom for JIRA could not find a matching Intercom User or Contact you will have the option to create a User or Lead from the issue reporter.